bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1100/1101_optionals.md

   print(image)
 }
 ```
+Now `image` is contain a normal type of `String`.
+You may use the `image` constant within the block.

 ### Source Code
 [1101_Optionals](https://www.dropbox.com/sh/vcc6ydca4i7j9uk/AADTQUM6jv4iHFeQbBXRU_Pua?dl=0)

 ### Resources
-Feel free to check if you are confused.
+If you are still confused in terms how how optional works, feel free to read the additional video similar to this on my YouTube channel.
 [The Complete Swift 3 Tutorial with Bob: Optionals (YouTube)](https://www.youtube.com/watch?v=nTvngVHWe-M)

 ## Conclusion
 Boom!
 Now you finally understand the why Swift engineering have implemented optionals and how to use them.
-To be more specific, you've learned two fundamental concepts in optionals.
+To be more specific, you've learned two fundamental concepts.
 The rule number one is that every variable type even if it's optionals type has to be defined whether explicitly or implicitly.
-Second, there are ways to unwrap optionals to normal values.
-Force using the ! mark and safe using if let.
-In our next lesson, you are learning how to apply optionals when you create an object and play around with its properties and methods.
-Let's go.
+Second, there are two ways to unwrap optionals to normal values.  `!` is used to force unwrap. `if let` is used to safely unwrap.
+In our next lesson, you will learn why `?` and `!` appear  you create an object and access its optional properties and methods.

 #### Stay Connected
-If you'd like to be on my mailing list and receive personal updates on upcoming books and courses, feel free to send me an email at `bobleesj@gmail.com`
+I focus on building long-term relationship with you.
+So feel free to follow on my social media for personal updates and engagement.
+You may see what my daily life is like on Instagram living in Seoul, Korea.

 <p>
 <a href="http://bobthedeveloper.io"><img src="https://img.shields.io/badge/Personal-Website-333333.svg"></a>
 <a href="https://facebook.com/bobthedeveloper"><img src="https://img.shields.io/badge/Facebook-Like-3B5998.svg"></a> <a href="https://youtube.com/bobthedeveloper"><img src="https://img.shields.io/badge/YouTube-Subscribe-CE1312.svg"</a> <a href="https://twitter.com/bobleesj"><img src="https://img.shields.io/badge/Twitter-Follow-55ACEE.svg"></a> <a href="https://instagram.com/bobthedev